liewrichmond/returnMe/README.md

 This service solves that.
 Embrace the laziness.
 Have people do things for you.

 ## Why?
 My passion for coding burns deep in my heart if I don't code I will die.
-Recruiters pls give me a job.
+Recruiters take note...